General Truthfulness Characterizations Via Convex Analysis: Affine Scores

-If this inequality is strict for all $t \neq t'$, then \scorevar\ is \emph{strictly truthful}. \end{definition}
+If this inequality is strict for all $t \neq t'$, then \ASS\ is \emph{strictly truthful}. \end{definition}

-Our characterization uses convex analysis, a central concept of which is the subgradient of a function (a linear approximation, generalizing the gradient, that is always below the function by convexity).
+Our characterization uses convex analysis, a central concept of which is the subgradient of a function, which is a generalization of the gradient yielding a linear approximation that is always below the function.

 \begin{definition} Given some function $G:\T\to\reals$, a function $d \in \linear(\V\to\extreals)$ is a \emph{subgradient} to $G$ at $t$ if for all $t'\in \T$,